Associates of Applied Science – RN

 Practical Nursing Prerequisite Courses

 The practical nursing program requirements total 26 credits.
 These are courses offered in a practical nursing training program.
 The following course descriptions are of AVTEC's practical nursing program required courses.
-Applicant must also possess a valid license as a LPN in the state of Alaska.
+Applicant must hold a current and valid license as a LPN in the state of Alaska.

 Applicant must have completed:

 To receive an associate degree, students must complete the following required courses.
 These courses total 34 credits.
 For a detailed description of each requirement, click on the link below.

 Transitions, Trends and Issues in Professional Nursing: AH 201